GHG and Water

 Level 1: Getting Started and Uploading Current Invoices

 Your agency will initiate contact with your personal EnergyCAP liaison to help train your Accounts Contact to upload your agency’s current invoices.
 Current invoices are defined by EnergyCAP as bills with an end date within 60 days of the upload date.

 Each agency will scan and upload all relevant utility invoices including Electricity (municipal), Water (water, sewer, fire protection), and Delivered Fuels (gasoline, diesel, propane, kerosene) into EnergyCAP’s bill upload platform: BillCAPture.

 No need to scan Eversource Electric, Eversource Natural Gas, UI, SCG or CNG invoices – we already receive these automatically from the vendor.

 For those facilities that receive water from a public water system, your agency should upload all water-related invoices including: Water, Steam, Sewer, Chilled Water, Hot Water, and Fire Protection, following the levels of the data collection checklist.

 Level 2: Forming an Accurate Building Inventory

-Once you have completed level 1, please reach out to your EnergyCAP liaison to have them send your Building Inventory Sheet.
+Your agency's EnergyCAP liaison will send your facilities contact a Building Inventory Sheet.
 This is a spreadsheet designed for you to cross-check what is currently in our system for buildings, accounts, and meters with your agency-specific inventory of this information.